vitest-dev/vitest/docs/api/vi.md

 Useful if you need to test anything that depends on the current date - for example [Luxon](https://github.com/moment/luxon/) calls inside your code.

+Accepts the same string and number arguments as the `Date`.

 ```ts
 const date = new Date(1998, 11, 19)